| Colombian

 black birds to all points of the sky breathing light into the primeval

+darkness.
 Birds associated with spirals at the Piedra del

 Sacrificio mentioned above probably represent spirit or protector